Julian Alps Trekking – Slovenia

 Hut to hut walk through the Julian Alps (8-9h).

 Today's walk takes you from hut to hut towards Mt.
 Bogatin area, made famous by Hemingway’s “Farewell to Arms”.
 You have an option to stop along the way at Komna Hut for a warm meal.
-The path further takes you across Vratca Saddle and towards Krn Lake Hut, where you will spend the night.
+The path further on takes you across Vratca Saddle and towards Krn Lake Hut, where you will spend the night.
 The nearby Krn Lake is a great place to enjoy the rest of the day.

 Descend to Trenta Valley and walk along the Soča river to Bovec (5-6h).

 The final day's walk is a descend from Krn Lake to Lepena Valley and on the Soča Trail all the way to Bovec (3 hours).
-The emerald Soča River is regarded by many to be one of the most beautiful river in Europe.
+The emerald Soča River is regarded by many to be one of the most beautiful rivers in Europe.
 It flows through narrow gorges and over broad gravel beds.
 Afternoon is free for you to explore the small town of Bovec, well known to outdoor enthusiasts.